Ricci Flow of regions with curvature bounded below in dimension three: Introduction

 In this paper we consider smooth solutions $(M,g(t))_{t \in [0,T) }$ to Ricci flow as introduced and first studied in R.Hamilton's paper \cite{HaThree}.
 The solutions $(M,g(t))_{t \in [0,T) }$ we consider are smooth (in space and time), connected, complete for all $t \in [0,T)$, and $M$ has no boundary.
 We usually assume that the solution $(M,g(t))_{t\in[0,T)}$ {\it has bounded curvature}, that is that $\sup_{M \times [0,T)} |\Riem(x,t)| < \infty$.
 The value $k_0 := \sup_{M\times[0,T)} |\Riem(x,t)| < \infty$ will play no role in the estimates we obtain.

-In the paper \cite{Per}, G.Perelman proved a Pseudolocality Theorem for solutions of the type described above : if a ball ${{}^0 B}_r(x_0) $ in $(M,g(0))$ at time zero is {\it almost Euclidean} (see Section 10 in \cite{Per}), and $(M,g(t))_{t \in [0,T) }$ is a complete solution to the Ricci flow with bounded curvature, then for small times $ t \in [0,\ep(n,r))$, we have estimates on how the curvature behaves on balls $ {}^t B_{\ep r}(x_0)$.
+In the paper \cite{Per}, G. Perelman proved a Pseudolocality Theorem for solutions of the type described above: if a ball ${{}^0 B}_r(p_0) $ of radius $r>0$ in an $n$-dimensional manifold $(M^n,g(0))$ at time zero is {\it almost Euclidean} (see Section 10 in \cite{Per}), and $(M^n,g(t))_{t \in [0,T) }$ is a complete solution to the Ricci flow with bounded curvature, then for small times $ t \in [0,\ep^2(n)r^2))$, we have estimates on how the curvature behaves on balls $ {}^t B_{\ep(n) r}(p_0)$.
 There are a number of versions of this theorem: see the introduction in the paper \cite{SimSmoo} for references and further remarks.
 In the paper \cite{SimSmoo} we generalised this result in the two dimensional setting.
-In particular we allow regions at time zero which are not necessarily almost Euclidean : see Theorem 1.1 in \cite{SimSmoo} and the remarks before and after the statement of Theorem 1.1 there.
-The purpose of this paper is to generalise this result to the three dimensional setting.
-We show the following.
+In particular we allow regions at time zero which are not necessarily almost Euclidean: see Theorem 1.1 in \cite{SimSmoo} and the remarks before and after the statement of Theorem 1.1 there.
+The purpose of this paper is to generalise this result to the three dimensional setting. \begin{notation} In this paper, $\curlR(g)$ always refers to curvature operator.
+When we write $\curlR(g) \geq c$ for a constant $c \in \R$, then we mean that\\ $ \Riem(g)^{ik jl}\omega_{ik}\omega_{jl} \geq cg^{ij}g^{kl}\omega_{ik}\omega_{jl}$ on $M$ for all two forms $\omega = \omega_{ij}dx^i \otimes dx^j$, $\omega_{ij} = -\omega_{ji}$, where $\Riem^{ijkl}$ is the full Riemannian curvature tensor.
+A two form $\omega$ has {\it length one}, if $|\omega|_g^2:= g^{ij}g^{kl}\omega_{ik}\omega_{jl} =1$. \end{notation} We show the following in this paper.